-There were no chickenpox presentations at EDs in the past week.
-Shingles presentations at EDs decreased to below baseline levels (Figure 13).
+There number of chickenpox and shingles presentations at EDs in the past week remained below baseline levels (Figure 13).

 Figure 13.
 Number of varicella-zoster presentations to Emergency Departments in WA in the last eight weeks

 Note: Baseline levels for varicella-zoster virus presentations to Emergency Departments in WA were calculated using the mean of weekly EDIS data from week 1, 2017 to week 52, 2021.